 Firefighters contribute 9.0% of gross pay and police officers contribute 7.5% of gross pay.
-The City is required to contribute at an actuarially determined rate; the rate for fiscal year 2021 was 9.72% of covered payroll for police personnel and 7.01% for fire personnel.
+The City is required to contribute at an actuarially determined rate; the rate for fiscal year 2021 was 8.84% of covered payroll for police personnel and 5.73% for fire personnel.
 This rate was influenced by the issuance of the Taxable Pension Obligation Bonds, Series 2003B and the Special Obligation Revenue Bonds, Series 2020.
 In addition, state contributions are also made to the Consolidated Plan on behalf of the City under Chapters 175/185, Florida Statutes.
 Administrative costs are financed through investment earnings.

-Deferred Retirement Option Program
+Deferred Retirement Option Program (DROP)

-Effective October 1, 1999, a deferred retirement option program (DROP) has been established.
+Effective October 1, 1999, a DROP has been established.
 A member is eligible for participation in the DROP after completing 25 years of service or provided combined age and credited service is at least 70.
 Members of the DROP continue as active employees but no longer contribute or accrue benefits.
 The accrued benefit is calculated at entry into the DROP and is paid into an account within the Consolidated Plan designated by the member for investment.
 The maximum period of participation is 60 months.
-At termination of employment, participant is paid balance of account in the form elected.
-The balance due to DROP participants at September 30, 2021, is \$4,129,778 and is held by the Consolidated Plan pursuant to the DROP.
+At termination of employment, the participant is paid the balance of the account in the form elected.
+The balance due to DROP participants at September 30, 2022, is \$3,140,135 and is held by the Consolidated Plan pursuant to the DROP.